greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/high-performing-teams_1_1.md

 ---
 title: Building high performing teams
 description: A collection of external resources on Teamwork & Elevating Others, with a focus on Building High Performing Teams
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/high-performing-teams_1_1/
+linkTitle: Building high performing teams
+type: docs
 ---

 Part of a people leader's responsibilities is to build a high performing team.
 There are many things which go into enabling this to occur, including